 When there is NORTH WIND:

-Paranga Beach: eat at Nikola’s (the world’s best fried calamari) and tell the kitchen when you order their organic vegetables from their garden and fish from the sea in front of their tavern that Lawrence sent you, or Tasso’s for mussels, or the newest Skorpios for great crowds, food, views, and high prices and tell the maître Yorgos/George that Lawrence sent you.
+Paranga Beach: eat at Nikola’s Taverna (the world’s best fried calamari) and tell the kitchen when you order their organic vegetables from their garden and fish from the sea in front of their tavern that Lawrence sent you.
+Then walk up the hill to have a coffee at the spectacular Scorpio’s Restaurant.

 Psarou Beach: the VERY chic Nammos (reserve a corner table for 3pm: 22890.22440).

 SuperParadise Beach: Jackie-O for the beach or pool is awesome, and eat here even just ordering the lovely jars of appetizers and the breads baked in flower pots is enough.

 When there is SOUTH WIND:

 Fokos Beach: eat at Taverna Fokos (tell owner and chef Canadian Kate and daughter Marissa that Lawrence sent you; watch for tar on the beach!)

 Agios Sostis Beach: Taverna Agios Sostis (the most spectacularly-romantic barbecue spot for lunch under a very old tree on the planet; tell Vasilis that Lawrence sent you).
 They take no reservations.
 The advantage to going at 1230pm is to be the first round of tables served, even though it’s early; the advantage to going late in the day around 1900 is that there is no queue, but most salads and other choices are finished by then.
 The nearby beach has NO umbrellas for shade and NO opportunities for purchasing water.

 Ornos Beach: just outside of Ornos beach is Apaggio with spectacular views and faery lights.
 Book a waterfront table.